 British expats should formalise their residency in Portugal through a register in local Town Hall of SEF (“Serviço de Estrangeiros e Fronteiras”) office, and also in the local health centre.
-These are simple moves to make it easy to the safeguard of rights; this would be advisable even with no Brexit, to avoid unnecessary bureaucracy.
+These are simple moves to make it easy the safeguard of rights; this would be advisable even with no Brexit, to avoid unnecessary bureaucracy.

 Political goodwill in Portugal

 Beyond the deals with the European Union itself, British expats can always rely on the goodwill of the Portuguese authorities.
-This means more than the almost seven-century old alliance between Portugal and England; it means that Portugal is firmly determined to take good care of foreign investment and relations, having tourism and real estate as two important revenue means.
-This applies to the massive tourist movement flocking to the country right now, but also to the growing French community of pensioners and even to Chinese investors, who can have access to the “Golden Visa”, created to make a move easier to them.
+This means more than the almost seven-century old alliance between Portugal and England; it means that Portugal is firmly determined to take a good care of foreign investment and relations, having tourism and real estate as two important revenue means.
+This applies to the massive tourist movement flocking to the country right now, but also to the growing French community of pensioners (mainly in Lisbon) and even to Chinese investors, who can have access to the “Golden Visa”, created to make a move easier to them.

 The British expat community, for its size and proximity, is especially important and the Portuguese government has repeatedly addressed that the Brexit process should and will not endanger relations between the two countries.